 In Azure Traffic Manager, two new features related to endpoint health are now generally available: Fast Failover and TCP Probing.

 Azure Storage Service Encryption (SSE) is now supported for Managed Disks.
-SSE provides encryption-at-rest and safeguards your data to meet your organizational security and compliance commitments.
+SSE provides encryption-at-rest and safeguards your data to meet your organisational security and compliance commitments.

-Customers will now be able to to perform comprehensive, secure, and reliable Windows Server recoveries.
-We Will be extending the data backup capabilities of the Azure Backup agent so that it will now integrate with the Windows Server Backup feature, available natively on every Windows Server.
+Customers will now be able to perform comprehensive, secure and reliable Windows Server recoveries.
+We will be extending the data backup capabilities of the Azure Backup agent so that it will now integrate with the Windows Server Backup feature, available natively on every Windows Server.

-Azure Site Recovery will support the failover of virtual machines running on Azure IaaS platform.
-Enabling replication and disaster recovery from on-premises to Azure are now available from one Azure region to another.
+Azure Site Recovery will support the failover of virtual machines running on the Azure IaaS platform.
+The set of features you’ve used for replication and disaster recovery from on-premises to Azure is now available from one Azure region to another.

 SQL Analytics, a solution based on Azure Log Analytics, will help manage and monitor your Azure SQL databases.
 Get visibility into the health, performance and usage of your SQL databases using dashboard views, with detailed reporting and alerting built into the solution.